-Note: If you need to access private data, you have to enter your personal API Key.
-You can find your personal API Key in your user pofile page after logging in at https://dcor.mpl.mpg.de.
+Note: If you need to access private data, you have to specify your personal API key in the preferences dialog (via the Edit menu).
+There, you can also specify which server you wish to connect to.
+You can find your personal API Key in your user pofile page after you logged in (e.g. at https://dcor.mpl.mpg.de).

 You can choose between a free text search (dataset and resource names, tags, etc.) and an identifier search (dataset and resource identifiers).
 After clicking the Search button, you may select the resources you wish to load into your session in the list view below.
-Then, click Open to load the data.
+Then, click Add to session to load the data.